jonbayl/webami/README.md

 There really isn't much to using webami!
 Once it's compiled, simply use the executable:
 `./webami`

+You can specify a different IP retrieval service if you wish.
+You can do this using the use command: `./webami use https://api.ipify.org`.
+You are free to use whatever IP retrieval service you like, for example your own self-hosted version of Ipify or an alternative service.
+However, webami expects the output of the service used to follow some simple rules:
+- The service must be accessible using either the HTTP or HTTPS protocol
+- The service must present the Content-Type: plain/text
+- The IP address must be the only thing returned in the response body.

 If you're interested, you can get your current version of webami using: `./webami version`.

 More features will be added soon and will be documented here but to get the full webami help, use: `./webami help`.